sjmudd/ps-top/README.md

-## ps-top

-ps-top - a top-like program for MySQL
+## ps-top - a top-like program for MySQL

 ps-top is a program which collects information from MySQL 5.6+'s performance_schema database and uses this information to display